Contact Us Menu

 Thus, in the best-case scenario, this means losing up to a day’s worth of productivity following an attack.
 If you’ve got hundreds or thousands of users, this is a huge productivity loss.

 Effectively fighting back against ransomware requires a data management strategy that goes beyond endpoint security or backup.
-True data protection means reducing backup intervals from hours to minutes, while ensuring that data is always encrypted so that it cannot be used by attackers.
+True data ransomware protection means reducing backup intervals from hours to minutes, while ensuring that data is always encrypted so that it cannot be used by attackers.

 Advantages of a Secure Edge-to-Cloud Strategy